mikewacker/drift/README.md

 ## Release Notes

 - The API is incubating in 0.x versions of Drift.
-- Drift is based on a real-world project; the other side of that coin is that this project heavily dictates which features are (and are not) included in the 0.1 release.
+- Drift is based on a real-world project; the other side of that coin is that said project heavily dictates which features are (and are not) included in the 0.1 release.

 [undertow]: https://undertow.io/